Please note, to contact me, please leave a comment at the bottom of any post. Your message will reach me.

 I wrote it for people who think the only way to have a funeral is dark and sad; maybe they will consider something different for their loved ones when their time in the valley of grief comes because it will come.

 I wrote it for those people all over the world who never knew nor never would know Dave and might be inspired by his story.
 The people I was always encouraging him to write his autobiography for in the first place because he wanted to help people.

 As I have shared stories of Dave with the world, I have connected to many people grieving their loved ones.
 We have laughed over shared stories.
 Together we have stitched the gaping wound of our grief into a more manageable scar.
 That aspect was not expected but the fact that his story is helping people beyond motivation is a perfect PostScript of his life.
-Hopefully, we all continue to help each other in unexpected ways after we leave this plane of existence.
+Hopefully, we all continue to help others in unexpected ways after we leave this plane of existence.

 I wrote Viking Funeral because it is as perfect a tribute to him in writing as it was to attend.
 I was simply his witness.